ormichae/azure-docs/articles/cognitive-services/personalizer/includes/quickstart-html-multislot-csharp.md

 [comment]: <> (TODO: change links to ccb docs)

-To ask for the single best item of the content for each slot, create a [RankRequest], then send a post request to the [multislot/rank] endpoint (/dotnet/api/microsoft.azure.cognitiveservices.personalizer.personalizerclientextensions.rank).
-The response is then parsed into a [RankResponse].
+To ask for the single best item of the content for each slot, create a [MultiSlotRankRequest], then send a post request to the [multislot/rank] endpoint (/dotnet/api/microsoft.azure.cognitiveservices.personalizer.personalizerclientextensions.rank).
+The response is then parsed into a [MultiSlotRankResponse].

 To send a reward score to Personalizer, create a [MultiSlotReward](/dotnet/api/microsoft.azure.cognitiveservices.personalizer.models.rewardrequest), then send a pose request to [multislot/events/{eventId}/reward](/dotnet/api/microsoft.azure.cognitiveservices.personalizer.personalizerclientextensions.reward).